luna404/HeRAMS-UserManual/UserGuide_en.md

 #### Add a User to a Project

 1. To grant a user access to a specific project, open the admin interface by clicking the <img src=" images/icon_settings.png" height="20" align="top" alt='settings'></img> button in the top right corner of the screen.
-2. In the navigation pane on the left, click [Projects](https://herams.org/project/index) to open a page displaying all availble projects.
+2. In the navigation pane on the left, click [Projects](https://herams.org/project/index) to open a page displaying all available projects.
 3. In the rightmost column of the table, you should see several action buttons.
 Click the <img src=" images/icon_share.png" height="20" align="top" alt='share'></img> icon.
 4. You should now see something similar to the image below.
-On the buttom half of the screen you can see a list of all users currently having access to this workspace and their permission level.
+On the bottom half of the screen you can see a list of all users currently having access to this workspace and their permission level.

 <p align="center">
 	<img src=" images/HeRAMS_project_share.png alt="share workspace" height="300"></img>